-Address changes are made in the WISE system https://wise.unh.edu.
+Address changes are made in WISE.
 Once logged into your account, select “update address.”
 This change will be sent to all core benefit vendors with the exception of any Flexible Spending Accounts (Wageworks) and any voluntary benefits.
 These vendors will need to be contacted directly to ensure your address is updated.
 You can find contact information on the HR benefits page.

 If your coverage is effective however you have not received your ID card yet, your options are: